Orson Welles' "War of the Worlds"-- Illuminati Psy Op?

 This very first electronic mass media "psy-op" was heard by 6 million people, 1,700,000 of whom believed the broadcast to be genuine, and 1,200,000 of whom were frightened enough to take action -- either by running away or preparing to fight the invaders.
 Later, when the truth was revealed, Welles apologized repeatedly.
 The idea of using an interrupting news-bulletin in the middle of what seemed like regular music programming was deemed excessively cruel, manipulative and deceptive.

-It has been reported that Welles even received death threats from the Rockefellers should he ever reveal that the "unforeseen" reaction to this broadcast was precisely what is perpetrators had hoped to achieve and analyze, demographically, psycho-graphically and statistically.
+It has been reported that Welles even received death threats from the Rockefellers should he ever reveal that the "unforeseen" reaction to this broadcast was precisely what the perpetrators had hoped to achieve and analyze, demographically, psycho-graphically and statistically.

 This secret test was used to judge susceptibility to phobias, fatalism and the fear of war.
 Members of the general public were later interviewed and their reactions were paired against such variables as religion, education, year and make of car, reading materials, job security, etc. Cantril later wrote a paper entitled: "The Invasion from Mars -- A Study in the Psychology of Panic."
 Cantril's study examined the power of the radio broadcast media and its effects upon a population under the direct influence of fear.

 This first electronic stress test was just in time for the dawn of the age of television.
-Only two years later, again with Rockefeller Foundation money, Cantril established the Office of Public Opinion Research at Princeton.
+Only two years later, again with Rockefeller Foundation money, Dr. Hadley Cantril established the Office of Public Opinion Research at Princeton.
 Among the studies conducted by the OPOR was analyzing the effectiveness of propaganda produced by the forerunner of the CIA, known as the OSS (Office of Strategic Services.)

 During WWII, Edward R. Murrow, also a CFR member, was paid by the Rockefeller Foundation and Dr. Cantril to monitor Nazi radio propaganda and judge its effectiveness.